TUDelftGeodesy/ubxlogger/docs/UbxLogger_Hardware_Manual.md

 ## Raspberry Pi with Teltonika RUT240 4G router

-This setup is now obsolete as the *GL-iNet X750* is our preferred platform because of the lower power requirements and ease of installation and use.
-Some description may be added at a later time for historical reasons.
-We use the hardware setup with Raspberry Pi also as a reference benchmark for comparisons.
+This setup on a Raspberry Pi is pretty standard and not further discussed (The *GL-iNet X750* is our preferred platform because of the lower power requirements).

 ## UbxLogger software